It’s very common for new virtual assistants to get nervous when thinking about working with their first client.

 THERE ARE FOUR MAIN CLIENT PROCESSES YOU’LL NEED

-- Pre-client – the steps you take to determine whether a prospective client is a good fit or not and if so, turn them into a new client.
+- The Pre-client process is the steps you take to determine whether a prospective client is a good fit or not and if so, turn them into a new client.

-- Intake – (also called client onboarding) includes getting paid, signing your contract, and getting organized to start your work.
+- The Onboarding process includes getting paid, signing your contract, and getting organized to start your work.

-- Service – the steps you take to complete your work.
+- The Service process is the steps you take to complete your work.

-- Post-service – (also called client offboarding) includes the final steps you take to wrap up your time together, like getting feedback, asking for a testimonial, and possibly sending a thank you card or gift.
+- The Offboarding process includes the final steps you take to wrap up your time together, like getting feedback, asking for a testimonial, and possibly sending a thank you card or gift.

 SOME ACTIONS YOU MIGHT INCLUDE IN YOUR PRE-CLIENT PROCESS:

 - The prospective client fills out a ‘work with me’ form on your website

 - You create a Google Doc to copy and paste their answers and take notes

 - You look over their answers to determine if you’re a good fit

 - If you’re a good fit, you set up a time to talk

 - You have a free 20-minute discovery call over Zoom

-- If you’re still a good fit, you start the intake process
+- If you’re still a good fit, you start the onboarding process

 - If you’re not a good fit, you’ll tell them and part ways

 SOME ACTIONS YOU MIGHT INCLUDE IN YOUR ONBOARDING PROCESS:

 - Sending your invoice and contract